cakey/Shimmer/README.md

 Emitters:
 ---------

- (Warning: The api needs (a lot of !) work here, as it's just grown organically in the projects its been used in.)

  Emitters are used to change the output of model instances from your database.
  The idea is that if you have an api that returns events, you want the logic that constructs an event in a centralised place.
  If an Event is created by fetching data from a number of different tables such as locations, descriptions, comments, attending lists, photos etc, and a particular api call returns numerous events, then it is also important to create the response in a way that minimises database lookups.